pglejzer/sports-leagues-app/README.md

 A modern, responsive frontend application for exploring sports leagues from around the world, built with Next.js, TypeScript, and Tailwind CSS.

+> **Note**: This application was developed with AI assistance using Claude AI in Cursor.
+The AI helped with code creation, debugging, and solving configuration issues with Tailwind CSS v4.0.

 ## ✨ Features

 - 🔍 **Search leagues** - Real-time filtering by league name